 - Click the GDPR Subscriber Alert template.

 The template includes suggested language that you can edit.
+If you'd rather build your consent campaign from scratch, make sure you include an Update Profile link.
 Preview and test your email campaign as you normally would, and send it to your complete list.
 After you send your consent campaign, use the campaign URL to share it on your social channels.

 To ensure maximum response before May 25, you might want to send a reminder a week after your first email.
 Use a descriptive subject line to let your contacts know that an action is required.
 After May 25 2018, use your Marketing Permissions segments to communicate only with contacts who have expressly opted-in to your marketing.
 You may find it helpful to bulk unsubscribe all contacts who have not opted to receive any marketing from you.

 When a new contact signs up for your GDPR-enabled list through a hosted, pop-up, or landing page signup form, we'll record the field information in a plain-text version of your form.
 This captures the GDPR fields your contact saw when they subscribed, so you can show that you accurately described your marketing activities.
 You can view this information at any time on the contact's profile page.